Home

 Brette's Answer: For a divorce to be valid, he must follow your state laws regarding service, unless you sign something waiving service.
 You must receive notice of the case against you.

-How long does it take for papers to be served?
+How long does it take for divorce papers to be served?

-Brette's Answer: It can take a while.
+Brette's Answer: Rules are different in every state.
+Check your state court web site for information.
+But it can take a while.
 The attorney has to prepare the papers, your husband has to approve them and they need to be served on you.
 Give it a couple of weeks.

 Who can serve divorce papers on him?